Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Methodology

-\heading{Dense Retrieval} For dense retrieval, we encode each sub-query and its corresponding interpretation using a shared dense encoder $f(\cdot)$.
+\heading{Dense retrieval} For dense retrieval, we follow the prior bi-encoder model DPR~\cite{Karpukhin2020DPR} to encode each sub-query and its corresponding interpretation using a shared dense encoder $f(\cdot)$.
 A fused query embedding is constructed as a weighted combination of the two, and its similarity to a document embedding is computed via inner product:

-where $q_{\text{subq}, i}$ and $q_{\text{interp}, i}$ are the $i$-th sub-query and its interpretation, respectively.
+where $s_i$ and $e_i$ are the $i$-th sub-query and its interpretation, respectively.
 The scalar $\lambda \in [0, 1]$ adjusts the relative contribution of the original sub-query semantics and the enriched interpretation.
 This formulation enables the retrieval model to attend both to the core information need and its contextual elaboration.

-\heading{Fusion Strategy} Once all retrieval units have been independently scored, we aggregate the results to compute the final document score.
-Let $\mathcal{Q} = \{q_1, q_2, \dots, q_m\}$ denote the set of $m$ sub-queries.
-The final relevance score for a document $d$ is computed by summing its scores across all units:
+\heading{Fusion strategy} We aggregate the independent scores from all retrieval units to derive the final ranking.
+Let $\{(s_i, e_i)\}_{i=1}^m$ denote the pairs of sub-queries and interpretations.
+The final relevance score for document $d$ is computed via summation:

-where $\text{Retrieval}(q_i, d)$ corresponds to either $\text{Sparse}(q_i, d)$ defined in Eq.~\ref{eq:sparse} or $\text{Dense}(q_i, d)$ defined in Eq.~\ref{eq:dense}.
-This additive fusion approach prioritizes documents that are relevant to multiple retrieval units, thereby capturing the compositional structure of complex queries and aligning more faithfully with the user’s complete information need.
+where $\text{Retrieval}(s_i, e_i, d)$ corresponds to either $\text{Sparse}(s_i, e_i, d)$ defined in Eq.~\ref{eq:sparse} or $\text{Dense}(s_i, e_i, d)$ defined in Eq.~\ref{eq:dense}.
+We deliberately adopt this \textbf{parameter-free summation strategy} over learning-to-rank approaches.
+Summation acts as a robust voting mechanism where documents addressing multiple sub-intents naturally accrue higher scores.
+This approach minimizes the risk of overfitting to specific query structures, ensuring strong zero-shot generalization as demonstrated in Figure~\ref{fig:fusion_method} below.
+Additional analyses of alternative fusion strategies further corroborate this observation.